Ron Ormond: Early career

-Ormond's first credit was 1948's Dead Man's Gold.
-Ormond made his directing debut in King of the Bullwhip with La Rue in 1950.
-Ormond also wrote a series of Westerns starring former Hopalong Cassidy sidekicks James Ellison and Russell Hayden.
+In 1950, Ormond partnered with Robert L. Lippert to produce a series of Westerns starring former Hopalong Cassidy sidekicks James Ellison and Russell Hayden.
+The idea was to film all six films at the same time, using the same actors, wearing the same costumes.
+The entire series was shot in 21 days.

 Western Adventure acquired reissue rights to a number of Hal Roach's Laurel and Hardy comedies, and distributed them along with its own productions.

-Ormond prospered when former exhibitor Robert L. Lippert released several of his productions to theaters.
+Ormond prospered when Lippert released several of his productions to theaters.
 These economically made features were generally musical comedies, often in revue format, featuring vaudeville, nightclub, and minstrel acts.
 Titles like Square Dance Jubilee (1949), Hollywood Varieties (1950), and Varieties on Parade (1951), were welcomed by theater owners, especially in rural areas and smaller towns.